 - Live or have lived in a home built before 1950

 - Have eaten food stored containers made with lead that use lead to seal canned food

 - Exposure to toys, jewelry, stained glass, ink, paint and plaster

 - Have a family member being treated for lead exposure

 Lead testing is free for Priority Health Medicaid members.
-Priority Health offers free lead testing services to Medicaid members under 2 years old, with parents receiving a $10 Visa gift card for having their child screened.
-Call or visit your local health department , or talk to your primary care provider, to schedule a test or learn more.
+Priority Health offers free lead testing services to Medicaid members up to 21 years old.
+And for kids 2 years old and younger, parents can receive a $10 Visa gift card for having their child screened.
+Call or visit your local health department, or talk to your primary care provider, to schedule a test or learn more.